Generalized persistence dynamics for active motion: Introduction

-As is well known, the telegrapher's equation interpolates between two limits of description: the wave-equation in the short-time regime and the diffusion equation in the asymptotic limit.
-The good agreement of the results provided by Eq. \eqref{TelegrapherEq} to describe active motion in the long-time regime is intuitively clear, and has been discussed before in the case of two-dimensional ABM \cite{SevillaPRE2014}.
-In this time regime, persistent motion can be effectively described as the motion of passive Brownian particles diffusing with an effective diffusion coefficient given by $c^{2}/\Gamma$.
-In contrast, the telegrapher's equation fails to account for a correct description of active motion either in the intermediate- or short-time regime, for which the telegrapher's equation describes a wave-like motion that suffers from some issues as has been pointed out already in Refs. \cite{PorraPRE1997,SevillaPRE2014}, in contrast to the distortionless propagation, in the short-time regime, of a pulse of active particles.
+As is well known, the telegrapher's equation interpolates between two separated time regimes: the wave equation in the short-time regime and the diffusion equation in the asymptotic one (see Ref. \cite{DunkelPhysRep2009} in the context of relativistic Brownian motion).
+The good agreement of the results provided by Eq. \eqref{TelegrapherEq} to describe active motion in the long-time regime is intuitively clear and has been discussed before in the case of two-dimensional ABM \cite{SevillaPRE2014}.
+In this time regime, the faded persistent motion can be effectively described as the motion of Brownian particles diffusing with an effective diffusion coefficient given by $c^{2}/\Gamma$.
+In contrast to the distortionless propagation of a pulse of active particles in the short-time regime, the telegrapher's equation describes a wave-like motion that suffers from some issues and fails to account for a correct description of active motion, as has been pointed out in Refs. \cite{PorraPRE1997,SevillaPRE2014}.
+In this paper a generalization of the telegrapher's equation, free of these pathological effects, is derived and analyzed.

-A recent analysis on data acquired from diffusing Janus particles in two dimensions, concluded that it is possible to discern between ABM and RTM by focusing the analysis of the Intermediate Scattering Function in the intermediate-time regime \cite{Kurzthaler2017}.
+A quantity of interest, directly obtained from the probability density of the particle positions and therefore from our theoretical framework, corresponds to the \emph{intermediate scattering function} (ISF).
+A recent analysis of the ISF of diffusing Janus particles in two dimensions, concluded that it is possible to discern between ABM and RTM by focusing the analysis in the intermediate-time regime \cite{KurzthalerPRL2018}.
 It is therefore of interest to establish generalizations of theoretical frameworks whose validity comprises the whole time regimes to describe active motion, particularly at the intermediate and at the short ones.